“When should I consider a Pre-Charge Attorney?”

 And it often comes up where the victim wants the DANCO and no-contact orders dropped.

-A criminal defense attorney like Gallagher can draw upon his decades of experience in past criminal cases.
-He uses this expertise to counsel the client about risks and opportunities.
-You should look for that in a pre-charge attorney.
+A criminal defense attorney like Thomas Gallagher can draw upon his decades of experience in past criminal cases.
+And he uses this expertise to counsel the client about risks and opportunities.
+So you should look for that in a pre-charge attorney.

 A deep understanding of police and prosecutor practice is invaluable.